AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-s7-aem-asset-viewers/c-html5-spin-viewer-about/c-html5-spin-viewer-about.md

 ## Interacting with Spin Viewer {#section-642e66ca38cd4032992840ec6c0b0cd2}

 Spin Viewer supports the following touch gestures that are common in other mobile applications.
-When the viewer cannot process a user's swipe gesture it forwards the event to the web browser to perform a native page scroll.
-This allows the user to navigate through the page even if the viewer occupies most of the device screen area.
+When the viewer cannot process a user's swipe gesture, it forwards the event to the web browser to perform a native page scroll.
+This functionality lets the user navigate through the page even if the viewer occupies most of the device screen area.

 <table id="table_ED747CC7178448919C34A4FCD18922D0">
  <thead>